On this page

 The proportion of women in senior positions at the university is rising.

-The percentage of female Professors and Associate Professors was 41 per cent in 2022, up from 34 per cent five years ago.
+In 2023, the percentage of female professors and associate professors was 41 per cent, the same as in 2022 and up from 34 per cent five years ago.

 Books published on topics of importance to women